Benefits of Tai Chi for Seniors | Health & Exercise | The Physio Co

 7. Low-risk, accessible and inexpensive

-Tai Chi classes focus on low to moderate intensity exercises, making them safe for most seniors.
+Since Tai Chi classes focus on low to moderate intensity exercises, especially tai chi classes for beginners, the exercises and movements are safe for most seniors.

-Tai Chi classes run by our physiotherapists are conducted in a controlled environment and led by a Tai Chi-trained therapist, which means there is minimal risk of injury.
+Our TPC physiotherapists can provide Tai Chi classes in a controlled environment, and led by a Tai Chi-trained therapist, which means there is minimal risk of injury.
 By incorporating physiotherapy principles, our Tai Chi classes deliver optimal health benefits.
 So if you would like to obtain the benefits of Tai Chi for seniors, contact us today!